rishivanukuru/rishivanukuru.github.io/index.md

 Much of this work was supported by [Ericsson Research](https://www.ericsson.com/en/about-us/company-facts/experience-centers/d-15) (CA, USA), where I also worked on developing systems for network-adaptive spatial remote communication (Summer 2023).

-## #2 Designing Interfaces to Support Temporal Work with AI
+## #2 Designing Interfaces for Temporal Work with AI

 I worked with the [Intentional Meetings](https://www.microsoft.com/en-us/research/project/intentional-meetings/) team at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) on three projects about supporting knowledge work across the project lifecycle with Generative AI (Summer 2024).